NehaAr/neha.github.io/README.md

 3. CSIRO International HPC Summer School Fellowship (Lisbon, Portugal) – Highly Selective: One of only 10 students nationwide selected by CSIRO to represent Australia at the 15th International High-Performance Computing Summer School.

-4. Linux Australia Travel Award – PyCon 2025 (Melbourne) – Invited Speaker and one of 12 awardees nationally recognized for contributions to the Python ecosystem.
+4. Linux Australia Travel Award – PyCon 2025 (Melbourne) – Selected Speaker and one of 12 awardees for the Grant.
 Presented on Hierarchical Clustering: Finding the awkward reunions.

 5. PyCon Malaysia Travel Award (2025) – Presented on The Zen of Metaprogramming—The Code that writes Code.